nirrotsh/reactjs_workshop/day01/ex1/README.md

 </html>
 ```
 Note couple of things:
 * The div with the “app” ID will be where React will inject its content.
 The ID name is arbitrary, and you can have multiple entry elements – but we build our entire application as React component.
-The HTML will not really change much on later steps – as most of the work will be done in React components that will be injected to the root “app” div.
+The HTML will not change much on later steps – as most of the work will be done in React components that will be injected to the root “app” div.
 * The app.js file is the bundle webpack is generating.
 It is located at the root of the “dist” folder
-* Where are the react javascripts? – webpack will handle their dependency – they will be packed as part of the bundle, making your application independent of react versions.
+* Where are the react JavaScripts? – webpack will handle their dependency – they will be packed as part of the bundle, making your application independent of react versions.

 ### Step 6: Creating an empty React root component file
 Create an empty file called `index.tsx` under the src folder.